mhearne-usgs/matlab_to_python/README.md

 # From Matlab to Python
-This repository contains the tutorial titled From Matlab to Python that are part of the 2021 GHSC HazDev Summer Python Tutorial Series.
+This repository contains the tutorial "From Matlab to Python" which is part of the 2021 GHSC HazDev Summer Python Tutorial Series.

-Please use Binder to launch this tutorial in your web browser using the link below
+Please use Binder via the link below to launch this tutorial in your web browser:

 https://mybinder.org/v2/gh/khaynie-usgs/matlab_to_python/master

-If you prefer to run the notebook locally, please make sure you have Anaconda or Miniconda* installed and run the following:
+If you prefer to run the notebook locally, clone the repository and run the following commands:

 - `bash install.sh`
 - `conda activate py_tutorial2`
 - `jupyter notebook matlab_to_python.ipynb`

-\*Installing Anaconda or Miniconda
+\*Note: Anaconda or Miniconda must be installed first

 - https://docs.anaconda.com/anaconda/install/
 - https://docs.conda.io/en/latest/miniconda.html